Updated: Jul 20

 It is important for me to stay connected with family in remote countries for emergencies.
 I recommend picking up a sim card in the capital city.
 You can easily pick it up at any of the malls.
 It only costs $3 for unlimited internet and calling minutes!!

 The cost is the highlight of this country.
-One of the cheapest places we have been to in a long time.
 The local food, accommodation and pretty much everything is cheap.
 A week with a private guide, accommodation and all meals should cost you no more than $700-800 per person.
 You can do it for much less if you don't mind sharing the car with others.
 If backpacking and wild camping is more your style, expect to spend no more than $50 per day for food + stay.

 Summers are HOT.
 Spring (April - June) or Fall (late August through October) are the two best seasons to visit.
 If you are doing long multi-day hikes, then summer (June-September) is the best.
 We went in the first week of May, not too hot during the day but very chilly in the high mountains.
 Our timing was pitch perfect though.
 Not many knew Kyrgyzstan was open for tourists, it felt like we had the whole country to ourselves.